 Help others: building some expertise on the product?
 Share it with others.
 There are always questions on user forums like stackoverflow.com that could benefit from your knowledge.
 And by helping others you are building your own reputation as an expert.

-Open source project typically reserve commit and process voting rights to individuals who have proven their capabilities and commitment to the project.
+Open source projects typically reserve commit and process voting rights to individuals who have proven their capabilities and commitment to the project.
 But there are many ways to contribute technically to a project that don’t require elevation to committer status – although these activities are precisely what will earn you that status.

 Submit fixes as patches: If you see something that needs fixing, just fix it!
-Without committer access to the source code you can still submit your fix as a "diff."
+Without committer access to the source code, you can still submit your fix as a "diff."
 A committer will evaluate it and if it is good will check it in for you.
 Note that typically these diffs require you to agree to a "Contribution License Agreement," that basically confirms that you will allow the contribution to be released as open source and you don’t know of any intellectual property that it violates.
 This is basic housekeeping to ensure the open source project maintains clear provenance.